-Back in 2019, many startups architected apps for a few thousand users; three years later, traffic had 10x’d and systems cracked under pressure.
-The core problem is simple: we build for today’s load, not tomorrow’s ambition.
-When growth hits, databases choke, features stall, and technical debt compounds (usually at 2 a.m.).
+Back in 2019, plenty of startups built apps for a few thousand users.
+Three years later, traffic had 10x’d and their systems cracked.
+The core problem?
+We build for today’s load, not tomorrow’s ambition.
+When growth hits, databases choke.
+Features stall.
+Technical debt compounds, usually at 2 a.m., when nobody’s around to fix it.

 This article delivers a practical blueprint rooted in scalable system design principles so you can anticipate change instead of firefighting it.
 You’ll get: